oliverklee/ext-seminars/Documentation/Reference/SetupForTheSeminarManagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

    Description
          comma-separated list of search options which should be shown in the search widget.
 If no field is displayed the search widget will be hidden.
-Allowed values are in: event\_type, language, country, city, place, full\_text\_search, date, age, organizer, price, categories
+Allowed values are in: event\_type, language, city, place, full\_text\_search, date, age, organizer, price, categories

    Default